Financial Aid for Graduate School

 - You will answer Graduate or professional degree

 When asked about your grade level the options available are:

 - You will answer Graduate Student (first year or after first year)

 Students seeking a Master's Degree, who have submitted a FAFSA, are typically only eligible for loans.
 Once a student receives his/her first bachelor's degree, he or she is no longer eligible for federal or state grants.

 Each student who has a FAFSA on file and is enrolled at LHU will receive a financial aid award letter that lists the aid the student is eligible.
 This can also be viewed online on the myHaven site.
 Because graduate students are not eligible for grants, typically all that is listed on the award letter is loans.

 As a Graduate Student, you are eligible for up to $20,500 for one academic year in Unsubsidized Loan funds.

 To qualify for Direct Stafford Loans:

-- You must be enrolled for at least half time in a degree-seeking graduate program each term to qualify for the Federal Stafford Loan.
-Half time for most programs is 6 credits per semester.
+- You must be enrolled for a minimmum of three credits in a degree-seeking graduate program each term to qualify for the Federal Stafford Loan.
+Half time for most programs is 3 credits per semester.

 - You must be maintaining Satisfactory Academic Progress.
 For more information about Satisfactory Academic Progress, please review the Satisfactory Academic Progress Document.